strawberrymusicplayer/strawberry/3rdparty/README.md

 getopt
 ------
-getopt included only when compiling with MSVC on Windows.
+getopt included only when compiling on Windows.